-The island of Oahu was the first Hawaiin island we explored and it definitely did not disappoint.
+The island of Oahu was the first Hawaiian island we explored and it definitely did not disappoint.
 There are endless things to do in Oahu it’s the perfect Hawaiian island for your first visit.
 It’s filled with beautiful white sand beaches, lush botanical gardens, and a culture like no other.
-It’s a photographer’s dream to stay on this island and there is so much to do!
-That’s why I’ve created the “Best Photo Spots in Oahu, Hawaii” post for you to check out the top places to visit in Oahu, Hawaii.
+It’s a photographer’s dream to stay on this island and there are so many things to do on Oahu Hawaii!
+That’s why I’ve created the “Best Photo Spots in Oahu, Hawaii” post for you to check out the top places to visit.

 Hoomaluhia Botanical Garden, Oahu